- controlling the material flow from the source of raw materials to production and customers

-In addition to transport and warehouse, the actual flow of material, logistics also consists of planning flow of information and money as well as examination of social and environmental impacts.
+Logistics also consists of planning the flow of money and contracts as well as examination of social and environmental impacts.

 Logistics have been carried out as long as there was a trade in goods or services.
 The concept of logistics began to be in use as a term by top management in the 1950s in the United States.
 Before that, logistics was mainly connected for use in war and military operations.
 Later, attention was paid to the total costs, their reduction and to the development of warehousing and transportation.
 Mainly after year 2000 managing the entire supply chain started to have more focus.